Frequently Asked Questions

 Q: I think I have a complete list of parts, should I just ship them over?

 - A: Please always contact us before sending us any parts so we can confirm that they will go together well and we'll know what to expect.
 Also no matter what Marc said to you on the phone do not ship anything without including a note with your name and contact information as well as a brief description of what you want done.
 Unidentified rifle parts will be saved and put under our Christmas tree.
 We prefer to receive all of your parts at one time.
 Please do not send us different parts at different times as you accumulate them.
 Wait until you have them all, then send them in one package.

 Q: What is the lead time on your other gunsmithing services?

-- A: Our typical turn around time on a complete build is around 3 to 5 weeks from when we receive the parts.
+- A: As of May 2019, our typical turn around time on a complete build is around 8 to 12 weeks from when we receive the parts from you.
 Please keep in mind this is an estimate and subject to how much work is in the shop at that particular time.
-If you only need a barrel replacement without any paint, bedding, or stock inletting work, then we can usually complete that in 3 weeks.
+If you only need a barrel replacement without any paint, bedding, or stock inletting work, then we can usually complete that in 4 to 8 weeks.